Premium equivalent definition

 • An employee who is required to be on call during the standard work cycle, which includes a statutory holiday, shall be paid an additional On Call Premium equivalent to two (2) hours pay at the employee’s regular hourly rate in addition to the Standard On Call Premium for any wages earned for attending to trouble calls.

-• An employee who is required to be on call during the standard 61 work cycle, which includes a statutory holiday, shall be paid an additional On Call Premium equivalent to two (2) hours pay at the employee’s regular hourly rate in addition to the Standard On Call Premium for any wages earned for attending to trouble calls.
+• An employee who is required to be on call for a standard week cycle of seven (7) days shall be paid a Standard On Call Premium equivalent to six (6) hours pay at the employee’s regular hourly rate for each standard work cycle that the employee is on call, in addition to any wages earned for attending to trouble calls during that standard work cycle.

-• Premium equivalent increases at or under 6.25% will be shared by the Board and the teacher as required above in Section D.
+• Premium equivalent increase at or under 6.25% will be shared by the Board and the teacher as required above in this Section D.

 More Definitions of Premium equivalent